Claudio Castagnoli: United States Champion (2012–2013)

 At Hell in a Cell on 28 October, Cesaro successfully retained the United States Championship against Justin Gabriel.
 Cesaro then began feuding with R-Truth after Truth saved Kofi Kingston from a post-match assault from Cesaro on 29 October Raw.
-At the same time as his feud with Truth, Cesaro was successfully defending his title against Tyson Kidd on the 31 October episode of NXT.
 On 18 November at Survivor Series, Cesaro defeated R-Truth to retain the United States Championship.
 The feud continued on the following SmackDown, with Truth defeating Cesaro in a non-title match.
 Cesaro then defeated Truth in two more matches, first in a four-way match, which also included Kofi Kingston and Wade Barrett on 3 December Raw and second on 16 December at TLC: Tables, Ladders & Chairs in a singles match, to retain his title.
 On 31 December Raw, Cesaro issued a title challenge to Sgt.
 Slaughter as part of the "Champion's Choice Night" and then defeated Slaughter in the match that followed to retain his championship.
 At the Royal Rumble pre-show on 27 January 2013, Cesaro defeated The Miz to retain the United States Championship.
-That same night, he entered his first Royal Rumble match at #22 but was eliminated by the eventual winner John Cena.
 On 17 February at Elimination Chamber, he retained the United States Championship against Miz via disqualification after Miz accidentally hit him in the groin.
 Cesaro and Miz faced off in a two-out-of-three falls match for the title on 1 March SmackDown, where Cesaro retained his title to end their feud.
-During 21 March NXT tapings (which aired on 24 April due to tape delay), Cesaro successfully retained his title against Adrian Neville during the "Clash of the Champions" NXT.
 On 15 April Raw, Cesaro lost the United States Championship to Kofi Kingston in an upset victory, ending his long-lived reign at 239 days.
-Cesaro received his rematch for the title on 1 May episode of Main Event, but was again defeated by Kingston.